lightpoichich/baserow/docs/patterns/jobs.md

 `Progress` class can also receive a callback function to be called when its progress value changes.

 When a `JobHandler.run` prepares a job to execute it creates also a `Progress` instance with a callback.
 This callback will:

 * receive current job instance
-* check with cache if the job is cancelled and raise `JobCancelled` exception.
+* check the cache if the job has been cancelled and raise `JobCancelled` exception.
 * update `Job.state` and `Job.progress_percentage` values locally and
   refresh [cached values](#cache-layer).